 *Terms and conditions apply.
 All principal and interest is 100% guaranteed by the Credit Union Deposit Guarantee Corporation, excluding common shares, investment shares, and mutual funds.
 All rates and products are subject to change without notice.

-Online brokerage is offered through Credential Direct® a division of Credential Securities Inc., operating as a separate business unit.
-Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
+Online brokerage services are offered through Qtrade Investor, a division of Credential Qtrade Securities Inc. Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 Unless otherwise stated, mutual funds and other securities are not insured nor guaranteed, their values change frequently and past performance may not be repeated.
-Credential Securities Inc. is a Member of the Canadian Investor Protection Fund.
-Credential Direct® is a registered mark owned by Credential Financial Inc. and is used under licence.
-All trademarks are the property of their respective owners.